skalenetwork/documentation/validators/sgx-wallet.md

 The server provides an initial registration service to issue client certificates to the clients.
 The administrator manually approves each registration

 ### **Prerequisites**
 -   Ubuntu 18.04 (Ubuntu > 18.04 not yet supported)
--   SGX-enabled Intel processor
+-   SGX-enabled Intel processor with 8 cores
 -   At least 8GB RAM
 -   Swap size equals to half of RAM size
 -   Ports 1026–1029